 Symptoms of withdrawal are usually the worst in the first few days after you cease taking suboxone.
 After a week, symptoms become less severe.
 Things like general body aches, anxiety, and insomnia may linger for a while.
 Depression is a strong symptom of suboxone withdrawal, which usually gets the strongest after a month.
 This is a dangerous time where you need to be on guard so that you don’t relapse.

 Suboxone is a great tool to help you overcome opioid dependence, but it is important that it is part of a larger treatment plan so that you get the best possible outcome.
 By using it on your own, you are putting yourself in danger of experiencing suboxone withdrawal symptoms which can make you relapse.
 It is best to go through treatment once and do it correctly instead of having a number of failed attempts, which does nothing but discourage you.
-So, talk to a treatment center about starting suboxone therapy for your opioid dependence as soon as possible to get you on the right track to a sober life.
+So, talk to a treatment center about starting suboxone therapy for your opioid dependence and drug withdrawal as soon as possible to get you on the right track to a sober life.